-This guide walks through ten of those neighborhoods across five cities, what each one is actually like to live in, and how to think about choosing between them.
+This guide walks through ten of those neighbourhoods across five cities, what each one is actually like to live in, and how to think about choosing between them.
 If you’re earlier in the process and still deciding whether to buy at all, start with our foreign buyers guide and come back here.

 Quick comparison

-| Neighborhood | City | Best for | Anglo density | Price tier (4-room) |
+| Neighbourhood | City | Best for | Anglo density | Price (4-room) |

 |---|---|---|---|---|